Synthflow Reddit Review: No-Code Voice, Real Verdict (2026)

 Where Ciela Fits

 Synthflow is a platform you build the agent on.
 Ciela is what you use to win the client before you build anything.
-Instead of describing the receptionist you could deploy, Ciela provisions a live, personalized demo agent for each prospect, loaded with their company name and services and wrapped in their branding, and drops it straight into your outreach so they experience it before the first call.
+Instead of describing the receptionist you could deploy, Ciela provisions a live, personalized demo agent for each prospect, loaded with their company name and services and wrapped in their branding, and leaves it ready to drop straight into your outreach so they experience it before the first call.

 That flips the dynamic every Synthflow speed-versus-control thread is really about.
 The prospect stops evaluating a claim and starts reacting to a working agent that already knows their business, which is what closes.
 Build the production agent on whatever platform wins on merit, Synthflow included when speed is the priority; use Ciela to make sure you have a client to build it for.
-Ciela Engine is $399 per year with the live per-prospect demos included.
+Ciela's coached program is Client Accelerator at $1,499 one-time and includes 90 days of the platform with live per-prospect demos.

 Frequently Asked Questions